valkey-io/valkey-doc/docs/management/replication.md

 ## Allow writes only with N attached replicas

-Starting with Redis 2.8, you can configure a Redis master to accept write queries only if at least N replicas are currently connected to the master.
+Starting with Valkey 2.8, you can configure a Valkey master to accept write queries only if at least N replicas are currently connected to the master.

-However, because Redis uses asynchronous replication it is not possible to ensure the replica actually received a given write, so there is always a window for data loss.
+However, because Valkey uses asynchronous replication it is not possible to ensure the replica actually received a given write, so there is always a window for data loss.

 This is how the feature works:

-* Redis replicas ping the master every second, acknowledging the amount of replication stream processed.
+* Valkey replicas ping the master every second, acknowledging the amount of replication stream processed.
-* Redis masters will remember the last time it received a ping from every replica.
+* Valkey masters will remember the last time it received a ping from every replica.
 * The user can configure a minimum number of replicas that have a lag not greater than a maximum number of seconds.

 If there are at least N replicas, with a lag less than M seconds, then the write will be accepted.